paulgarces/Virtual-Photo-Booth/README.md

 This project allows users to take hands-free photos using **gesture detection** via a webcam.
 When all five fingers are detected as raised, a 3-second countdown begins, and a photo is captured automatically.
 Users can then name and save their photos locally.

+All the code and logic for the virtual photo booth is contained in the `virtual_photo.py` file.
+This is the main script you’ll run to launch the application.

 ---

 ## 🚀 How It Works